Victoria & Mapperely Patient Participation Group

 LATEST PPG MINUTES

-Patient Participation Group Minutes
+Victoria & Mapperley Patient Participation Group

-1. Ratification of Minutes: the minutes for the meeting on 15.10.2019 were ratified.
+1. Ratification of Minutes: the minutes of the AGM held on 04.04.2019 were

 2. Matters Arising: